Park update for May 18: The Spur and Coach Passage at 30th Street and 10th Avenue are currently closed.

 The High Line is a public park built on a historic freight rail line elevated above the streets on Manhattan’s West Side.
 Saved from demolition by neighborhood residents and the City of New York, the High Line opened in 2009 as a hybrid public space where visitors experience nature, art, and design.

-If you have mobility concerns, please check the elevator status page before your visit.
+Park-level access is also available at 30th Street at Hudson Yards.
 Click on Park access & info below to see a complete list of entrances.

 View our opening hours in other seasons